-Two degree programs in economics are available: the business economics concentration at the Moore School of Business, and the Bachelor of Arts or Bachelor of Science in economics in the College of Arts and Sciences.
+Two degree programs in economics are available: the Business Economics concentration from the Darla Moore School of Business, and a Bachelor of Arts or Bachelor of Science in economics from the College of Arts and Sciences.
 All economics courses are taught by faculty at the Moore School; students earning a degree from the Moore School take additional business core courses, while students earning a degree from the College of Arts and Sciences take more courses in non-business subjects.

 The economics curriculum in the College of Arts and Sciences provides a strong liberal arts education with specialization in both theoretical and applied economics.
 The major is completed with 24 semester hours of economics courses.
 Overall course work is completed with 120 semester hours.